 There was widespread agreement throughout our discussion that a set of principles or norms was needed to guide behaviour within and between countries which shared values in an area where change was so rapid and the ground was shifting beneath our feet even as we thought about the problems.
 Within countries a new bargain between citizens and the state was required.
 Internationally, at least between like-minded countries, some basic assurances of behaviour were essential to facilitate trust and information-sharing, not least as the idea of national security became less and less easy to define.
 Principles were also needed to guide relationships and create trust and mutual accountability between governments and private companies.

-Some key principles needed to underlie action in this area were
+Some key principles needed to underlie action in this area were summarised as follows:

 - respect for the rule of law and international human rights at all times, and for the concept of lawful purpose;